python/cpython/Doc/library/struct.rst

 .. function:: pack(fmt, v1, v2, ...)

-   Return a string containing the values ``v1, v2, ...`` packed according to the given format.
+   Return a bytes containing the values ``v1, v2, ...`` packed according to the given format.
 The arguments must match the values required by the format exactly.